Post by Bernie on Nov 19, 2016 9:58:59 GMT

 Welcome to the Gallagher Stadium.

-All games are segregated.
+Kent derbies and FA Cup games are segregated.
 Away fans are in the third of the big terrace nearest the seated Main Stand.
-Away capacity is up to 600 covered standing, with two disabled spaces and 30 seats bolted to the front of the terrace for elderly and infirm fans.
-No access to Spitfire Lounge.
+Away capacity is 500 covered standing, with two disabled spaces and 30 seats bolted to the front of the terrace for elderly and infirm fans.
+No access to Spitfire Lounge during segregation.

 Pubs near the stadium and Maidstone East station (direct trains from London Victoria).